OscarERochaM/Analytics-Portfolio/Excel/README.md

   Credit risk exposure analysis for the Commercial Aviation portfolio as of 30th September 2025.

 - [Wealthfront Projects](Wealthfront/)
-  Analysis of Wealthfront Corp, including financial models and supporting PDF documents.
+  Analysis of Wealthfront's Corp IPO, including financial models and supporting PDF documents.